jchnkl/x-choyce/README.md

 After starting the program, hit `Super-Tab` and your window should appear in a grid like layout.
 Hit `Super-Tab` once more to select another window.
 Pressing `Super-Shift-Tab` reverts the direction.
 After releasing the `Super` key the selected window will be brought to focus.
+Alternatively the `raise` key can be pressed.
+This will raise the currently selected window above all others, but not focus it.
+For example, this could be useful with a multi-monitor setup, where one wishes to view a different window on another monitor without focusing it.

 Alternatively try using the mouse pointer.
 Once the mouse pointer has been moved, the `Super` key can be released and a window can be chosen by clicking on